gouthamp87/iOSApplications/QoCSample/README.md

 </dict>

 # ToDO
-- Unit Tests(ah the necessary evil)
+- Unit Tests To be done.
 - Move around the Data out of ViewController.   - Done
 - Move the fetching of Data and Network Request to Utilitites + make a Generic URL wrapper function.
 It would make more sense. - Done
 - The currency can be trimmed down to two decimals. - TODO